 Download & Format the SD Card

-1. First we need to download the Pi Music Box zip from their website here.
+1. First we need to download the Pi Music Box zip from their GitHub.
+(It’s called something like

 2. You are also going to need a formatting tool.
 To get one simply visit the SD Association’s website and download SD Formatter 4.0 for either Windows or Mac.